 - Relationship-building - it's important to develop trust and understanding between the technical teams and managers or clients to ensure a project runs smoothly.

-During your degree and early in your career, always keep in mind the skills that technical architects need.
-Take every opportunity to develop and gain evidence of these skills so you can use them later to persuade employers that you're ready to make the step up.
+Take every opportunity to develop and gain evidence of these skills so you can use them later to show employers that you're ready to make the step up.

-Employers will expect you to have a degree or postgraduate qualification in a relevant subject, such as computer science, software development or business information systems.
-These courses will provide you with the necessary technical knowledge.
-Search for postgraduate courses in computer sciences and IT.
+Employers expect you to have a degree or postgraduate qualification in a relevant subject, such as computer science, software development or business information systems.
+These courses provide you with the necessary technical knowledge.

-Get your career started by looking for vacancies in areas such as systems development, programming or testing.
+Get your career started by looking for vacancies in areas such as software engineering, programming or testing - for instance, by working as a systems analyst.
 You'll be able to climb the career ladder from there.
-Search for information technology jobs.

 After making it to technical architect, you could then go on to become a senior architect or move into IT consultancy.